ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • heartburn

 Less common side effects include increases in liver function tests.
-Rarely, some patients had a brief, itchy rash.
+Rarely, some people had a brief, itchy rash.

 These are not all of the possible side effects of ORLADEYO.
 For more information, ask your healthcare provider or pharmacist.